adedayospindles/huddle-landing-page/README.md

 # huddle-landing-page
-Responsive Landing Page for Huddle
+Responsive Landing Page for Huddle by Adedayo Agboola